 Situated on the shores of Alpha Lake, this popular park is located five kilometers south of Whistler Village in the Creekside neighbourhood.
 Alpha Lake Park is open dawn to dusk.

 Getting to Alpha Lake Park

 Take Bus #10, 20 or 21 southbound.
 The Park is a short 10 minute walk from the Bayshores transit stop.
-For the fifth summer, enjoy free transit on weekends and statutory holidays, June 19 to September 6.
+For the fifth summer, enjoy free transit on weekends and statutory holidays, June 19 to September 6, 2021 - yet to be confirmed for 2022.
 For transit schedule and stop locations, visit bctransit.com/whistler.

 Cruise to Alpha Lake via two-wheels via the paved Valley Trail.
 A Valley Trail map can be found at whistler.ca/ValleyTrail.

 Limited parking is available at Alpha Park.
-Starting June 15, pay parking is in effect daily, 10 a.m. to 6 p.m. at an hourly rate of $2 during summer months.
+From May 15 to Sep 15, pay parking is in effect daily, 10 a.m. to 6 p.m. at an hourly rate of $2 during summer months.
 Accessible parking will be offered at no cost.
 Parking can be purchased via meters and PayByPhone.

 Park etiquette & rules